 Double-clicking an element within the bar will move the cursor to the corresponding location within the code file.
-For example, double-clicking on the convertCurrency(view: View) entry will move the cursor to the top of the convertCurrency method within the source code.
+For example, double-clicking on the convertCurrency entry will move the cursor to the top of the convertCurrency method within the source code.
 Similarly clicking on the MainActivity entry will drop down a list of available code navigation points for selection:

-- D The Editor Area This is the main area where the code is displayed, entered and edited by the user.
-Later sections of this chapter will cover the key features of the editing area in detail. - E The Validation and Marker Sidebar Android Studio incorporates a feature referred to as "on-the-fly code analysis".
+D - The Editor Area - This is the main area where the code is displayed, entered and edited by the user.
+Later sections of this chapter will cover the key features of the editing area in detail.

+E - The Validation and Marker Sidebar - Android Studio incorporates a feature referred to as "on-thefly code analysis".
 What this essentially means is that as you are typing code, the editor is analyzing the code to check for warnings and syntax errors.
-The indicator at the top of the validation sidebar will change from a green check mark (no warnings or errors detected) to a yellow square (warnings detected) or red alert icon (errors have been detected).
+The indicators at the top of the validation sidebar will update in real-time to indicate the number of errors and warnings found as code is added.
 Clicking on this indicator will display a popup containing a summary of the issues found with the code in the editor as illustrated in Figure 8-4: